Skip to content

 To order unsigned copies from Amazon.com, click here.

-CRUSADE: What the Hell Happened?
+Crusade: What the Hell Happened?
 Vols.
 2-3 by J. Michael Straczynski (Synthetic Worlds Publishing, 2023)

 For eight years, I was senior editor at B5 Books, overseeing an array of volumes documenting the creation of Babylon 5 and its spinoffs for Synthetic Worlds Publishing and Publishing 180.
 When I resigned on 31 December 2016, I had one regret: that Volumes 2 and 3 of Crusade: What the Hell Happened? by J. Michael Straczynski remained unreleased, their publication postponed by the author’s busy schedule.